Genoa

 Boccadasse in Genoa

 After arriving by train from Rome, my girlfriend and I walked through much of the main city center.
-I felt immediately at home with the flow of foot traffic beating up and down Via XX Settembre, with massive walkways lining all the shops and cafes.
+I instantly felt at home with the flow of foot traffic beating up and down Via XX Settembre, with massive walkways lining all the shops and cafes.
 Genoa keeps all the aesthetic charm you come to expect from a European city: the sweeping columns, carved arches, elaborate stonework, grand fountains, quaint alleys and of course, all the terrace seating.
 We also walked down to the marina before going back to the apartment.

 That night we ate a much-appreciated home-cooked meal with my girlfriend’s parents, including my first real pesto pasta experience.
 Buonissimo!